drenawak/drenawak/README.md

 ## Hi there 👋

-Hello, I'm Audrey, a web developer in Toulouse - France, with 11 years' experience.
+Hello, I'm Audrey, a web developer from Toulouse - France, with 11 years' experience.
 I have a full-stack profile, with a front-end focus.

 In a few key words: